Health Program Evaluation: Scoping the Evaluation

 Key concepts and approaches underpinning the course activities can be applied immediately to workplace programs.
 The third day is practical based, and involves working in groups on work-based programs – your own, or that of others.

-Due to COVID-19 restrictions this short course will be delivered via Zoom.
+This short course will be delivered via Zoom.
 Tailored courses can be delivered for workplaces anywhere in Australia for groups of 10 or more.
 This could be a more cost-effective option for larger groups.
 Please contact us for more information.

-The course is delivered o:
+The course is delivered online o:

 Course participants explore the definition of evaluation, and discuss the purpose and process of ‘valuing’ a health program, service or initiative.
 The different forms of evaluation are presented and discussed in relation to course participants’ own experiences in evaluation.
 Program logic is introduced, and participants are provided with examples of logic diagrams that extend beyond the typical minimal ‘template’ model, demonstrating the different levels of use of logic diagrams, particularly from a systems perspective.
 The relevance of program logic diagrams to evaluation and consequently program planning, design, and re-design is illustrated through demonstration and group activity.